Certified Passive House (Passivhaus) Designer course

 - I love Elrond Burrell’s blog “Passivhaus in Plain English” too.

-– Passive House Accelerator in an excellent resource sharing global Passive House news, with weekly presentations, posts, plus the podcast too!
+- Passive House Accelerator in an excellent resource sharing global Passive House news, with weekly presentations, posts, plus the podcast too!

 Why was it important to do the course?

-I’d previously learnt a lot about Certified Passive House principles, but wanted to gain extra professional development, skills, expertise, to enable us to become more confident in our abilities to deliver high-performing buildings.
+I’d previously learnt a lot about Certified Passivhaus principles, but wanted to gain extra professional development, skills, expertise, to enable us to become more confident in our abilities to deliver high-performing buildings.

 Understanding building science is fundamental for construction industry professionals.
 Australia is finally starting to wake up to the reality that we deserve better buildings – for our comfort, our health, and our climate.
 I’m one of the organisers of the Architects Declare movement, and if we’re serious about our declaration of a climate and bio-diversity emergency – and taking meaningful action – then this means ensuring our buildings are not contributing to more carbon emissions.
 We don’t need to wait until 2030, we have the knowledge to implement this on every building we are designing today.
-Certified Passive House buildings use up to 90% less operational energy, and once you add some solar-panels on the roof this can very easily move towards being a net-zero-emissions building.
+Certified Passivhaus buildings use up to 90% less energy for heating and cooling, and once you add some solar-panels on the roof this can very easily be a net-zero-emissions building.
 Looking into embodied-carbon of the building materials is not part of the Passive House standard, but of course can be incorporated into the design brief, along with other more holistic sustainability approaches (water use, transport, community, biophilia, waste, etc.)

 This course provides the knowledge (with both theory and practical examples) to learn how to lead by example while we wait for the code to catch up.
 The 2019 NCC has already changed to start to include air-tightness, thermal-bridging, and better thermal performance for commercial buildings (with residential to follow in the next revision) – so why wait?
 Why not get a head-start and build better today!

-Is the “Introductory course” necessary before enrolling in the full Certified Passive House Designer course?
+Is an “Introductory course” necessary before enrolling in the full Certified Passivhaus Designer course?

-Before doing the course I already had a good grasp of the concepts, and already had one Passive House home under construction – however this was done with a Certified Passive House Consultant doing the Passive House Planning Package (PHPP) and advising on the building science, and it was being built by a Certified Passive House Tradesperson….so I was super keen to become a Certified Passive House designer too!
+Before doing the course I already had a good grasp of the concepts, and already had one Passivhaus home under construction – however this was done with a Certified Passivhaus Consultant doing the Passive House Planning Package (PHPP) and advising on the building science, and it was being built by a Certified Passivhaus Tradesperson….so I was super keen to become a Certified Passivhaus Designer too!

-In my case I didn’t think it was helpful to do the Introductory Passive House course as well as the Certified Passive House Designer Course (and I couldn’t afford more than 2 weeks away from my practice and my family!).
+In my case I didn’t think it was helpful to do the Introductory Passivhaus course as well as the Certified Passivhaus Designer Course (and I couldn’t afford more than 2 weeks away from my practice and my family!).
 Having said that, I know others who did it find it useful to start with this Introductory Course first – but it depends how much you understand about building physics as this is the most challenging aspect of the course/exam.

 What are my options for the course?
 It seems expensive.